Have you been using SharePoint Workflows? Then, you must have heard by now that SharePoint 2010 Workflows are being retired.

 Following this, SharePoint 2010 workflows have already been retired since August 1st, 2020 for new tenants.
 Along with that, SharePoint workflows will be removed from existing tenants by November 1st, 2020.

-If your SharePoint Online site is currently using 2010 workflows anywhere, those SharePoint workflows will no longer work after November 1st.
+If your SharePoint Online site is currently using 2010 workflows anywhere, those workflows will no longer work after November 1st.

 And it doesn’t end here.
 Furthermore, Microsoft has indicated that SharePoint 2013 workflows will also be switched off for new Office 365 tenants.
 That is, from November 2020.
 With that, they mentioned that SharePoint 2013 workflows will follow a similar retirement path in the future.